Category 3: Outstanding Visual Effects in an Animated Feature

 Slot 5: empty

 A maximum of four (4) individuals most responsible for the overall creative design, supervision, execution, management and delivery of the project may be included.
 The named entrants should represent a cross-section of Facilities who made significant contributions to the project.
-Facilities should consult with each other and either the overall Animation Director/Supervisor or Animation Producer before submitting.
+Facilities should consult with each other and either the overall Director, Animation Supervisor, or VFX Supervisor, or Animation Producer before submitting.
 Multiple entries will put all entries at risk.

 All submissions are required to enter:

-- Entrant 1: May only be the overall project Animation Director/Supervisor
+Entrant 1: May only be the overall project Director, Animation Supervisor or VFX Supervisor

 - In-house (Facility) Animation Supervisors, Supervisors of Digital Effects, Animation, CG, Modeling, Compositing, etc.